 Rabbit herbivory of container plants was observed in the Phase 1 mitigation areas.
-California rose and California buckwheat appeared to be the most affected by herbivory.
-In addition, gopher herbivory of container plants was observed in DG-5.
+California rose, California buckwheat, and basket rush (Juncus textilis) appeared to be the most affected by herbivory.
 Minor herbivory generally will not kill the plants, but continued monitoring should be conducted during future visits to determine the level of the herbivory isn't such that plants are dying.
+As the plants become more established, they will be less susceptible to the effects of herbivory.
 If browsing by rabbits or other animals begins to worsen, caging around affected and/or favored container plants may be warranted.
-In addition, below grade gopher traps should be installed at DG-5 to remove the gophers from this area.